Cookie

 Citrix XenDesktop is a dedicated software solution geared towards setting up and configuring virtual desktops.
 It makes use of Citrix’s proprietary protocol Independent Computing Architecture (ICA) that determines how data is passed between server and client.

-From version 7.x, USB Network Gate has been fully compatible with Citrix ICA protocol.
+USB Network Gate is fully compatible with Citrix ICA protocol.
 You may be sure to perform USB in Citrix XenDesktop passthrough with the app.
 USB Network Gate is able to share USB devices with any thin client making use of the ICA specifications.

 VirtualBox is a free and open source alternative from the Oracle stable.
 It is compatible with x86 and x86-64 hardware.
 VirtualBox allows you to create a virtual environment on a server, computer or embedded device.
 However, it does not have native support for USB in virtual machine.